 Water being heated in a pan is an example of convection.
 This is the type of heat transfer we demonstrated above.

 Another way to demonstrate convection is with a spinning convection snake.

 Radiation of heat is when heat is radiated to the surrounding area by heat waves.
 Particles are not involved in this kind of heat transfer.

-Heat travels by radiation from the camp fire to the metal pan.
-Heat travels through the metal of the pan by conduction to warm the lower layers of water.
+Heat travels by radiation from the campfire to the metal pan.
+Heat travels through the pan’s metal by conduction to warm the lower layers of water.
 The water is then heated by convection as the less dense warmer water rises through the cooler water to create a convection current!

-Remember – heat is only transferred is there is a temperature difference.
+Remember – heat is only transferred if there is a temperature difference.

 - Heat transfer

 Last Updated on February 21, 2023 by Emma Vanstone